 If you are looking for a career that is in high demand and applicable to many industries in Miami, Florida, then you want to look into accounting.
 The role of an accountant is typically known as a professional crunching the numbers.
 However, the responsibilities are far more detailed than that.

 While accountants examine and prepare financial records, they also make sure that companies are complying with laws and that personal and corporate taxes are paid correctly and on time.
 They also monitor financial operators to help ensure that a company or organization is running efficiently.
 Additionally, they suggest ways for organizations to reduce costs while improving profits and enhancing revenues.

 The career of an accountant is also promising when it comes to career growth.
 The Bureau of Labor Statistic’s Occupational Outlook Handbook, states that accountant jobs are expected to grow 10% by the year 2026.
-This percentage projection is faster than the average for all occupations.
+This percentage projection is faster than the average any other occupation!

 What Entry-Level Accounting Jobs Can I Get with a Degree from FNU?